IdentityPython/new-session-management/docs/source/about.rst

 ========================

-The Session Management subsystem are designed to support a couple of different services:
+The Session Management subsystem are designed to support a couple of different services that we have in the system as it is:

 Single Logout
-    Described in a set of specifications
+    Described in a set of specifications:
         - `Session Management`_
         - `Back-Channel Logout`_
         - `RP-Initiated Logout`_